jingzhong1011/PBC_final-report/README.md

-# PBC_final-report
+# Ubike_Info_Crawler

+---

+### introduction
-This is a final report for the course "Programming for Business Computing in Python" and the project is about the restaurant around NTU.
+This is a part of the group final report for the course "Programming for Business Computing in Python".
-The basic of the project structure is about the U-bike 2.0's internet crawler for the information.